Wedding of Frederick V of the Palatinate and Princess Elizabeth: Sea-fight on the Thames

 The treasurer of the navy Robert Mansell was granted funds for "the naval fight to be had upon the river of Thames, for the more magnificent and royal solemnizing of the marriage of the Lady Elizabeth".
 Chamberlain calls Mansell the "Chief Commander" of the show, which was partly the work of the naval architect Phineas Pett.
 The battle took place on the afternoon of Saturday 13 February between Lambeth Steps and Temple stairs, with a cordon or boom of tethered boats reserving a free passage for ordinary Thames traffic.
 The King, the Queen, and the royal party were seated on the privy stairs at Whitehall.

 The show represented a battle between Christian and Turkish ships, including a Venetian argosy or caravel captained by Phineas Pett, near a Turkish harbour and castle of Argeir of Algiers built at Stangate at Lambeth.
 The castle was armed with 22 cannon.
 A Turkish watchtower at Lambeth was set on fire.
 After an English victory, captives in Turkish costume (red jackets with blue sleeves) were brought by the English admiral to Whitehall, where Robert Mansell presented them to the Earl of Nottingham who took them to King James.

 John Taylor thought the action resembled the Battle of Lepanto or the defeat of the Spanish Armada.
 John Chamberlain thought the event had fallen far short of expectation, and King James and the royals took no delight in the mere shooting of guns.
 Phineas Pett later wrote that he was in more danger on the Venetian argosy, which he had converted from an old pinnace, The Spy, than if he had been on active sea-service.
 Several soldiers and sailors or workmen had been seriously injured, and plans for a second day were abandoned.

 The sea battle was said to have cost £4,800 and the fireworks on the Thames £2880.
 A royal debt of £693 for the "naval fight" was still unpaid three years later.
+A pension was granted to Otwell Astmore, who was injured or maimed during the performance.